May 30, 2019

 Regardless, in the final year of the Solo 401(k), a filing will be required.

-Also, note that you cannot use the Form 5500-EZ if you have any non-owner employees.
-In that case, you will need to use the Form 5500-SF or the full Form 5500.
-Although the Form 5500-SF is relatively easy, it requires more effort than the Form 5500-EZ (it’s called EZ for a reason!).
-On the other hand, the full Form 5500 is much more complicated than the EZ and SF versions (don’t be fooled by the 3-page form, you will need to attach all the applicable schedules).
+Also, note that you cannot use Form 5500-EZ if you have any non-owner employees.
+In that case, you will need to use Form 5500-SF or Form 5500.
+Although Form 5500-SF is relatively easy, it requires more effort than Form 5500-EZ (it’s called EZ for a reason!).
+On the other hand, Form 5500 is much more complicated than the EZ and SF versions (don’t be fooled by the 3-page form, you will need to attach all the applicable schedules).

-The filing can be extended as late as October 15, 2021.
-Extensions are granted by using the Form 5558.
+The filing can be extended as late as October 15, 2024.
+Extensions are granted by using Form 5558.

 An automatic extension also is granted if the business tax return has been extended.
 Note to qualify for the automatic extension, the tax year and Plan Year must be the same (generally for smaller employers, both will be on a calendar year basis).
-Importantly, if the automatic extension is used, the Form 5500-EZ is due when the business tax return is due, which may only be until September 15, 2021 for a calendar Plan Year.
-This differs from the October 15, 2021 deadline when the Form 5558 is used to extend the filing.
+Importantly, if the automatic extension is used, Form 5500-EZ is due when the business tax return is due, which may only be until September 15, 2024 for a calendar Plan Year.
+This differs from the October 15, 2024 deadline when Form 5558 is used to extend the filing.

 Department of the Treasury